 Dave believes motorcycles have become almost too dependable.
 "The major things we see go wrong are caused by lack of use."
 Regardless of the cause, Koup's recognizes there is more to it than just fixing the bike.
 The customer expects the work to be completed on time and at a price they can afford.

-Their mechanics are certified by Kawasaki, Suzuki, SSR and other brands.
+Their mechanics are certified by Kawasaki, Suzuki, SSR, Zero and other brands.
 They also do performance work on motorcycles, ATV's and even some specialty work on motocross bikes.
+Recently added is a dedicated side x side service area.

 The service and parts departments are also important because of the many bikes ,sold privately between individuals.
 While an individual can't provide the type of guarantee a dealer can, they can still use, and will probably need, dealer service.